Floquet Non-Bloch Formalism for a Non-Hermitian Ladder: From Theoretical Framework to Topolectrical Circuits: Floquet GBZ via Magnus expansion: non Bloch invariants

 where the integral is performed along the GBZ contour $C_{\beta}$.
 The corresponding non-Bloch invariant is determined by tracking how the phases of $R^{\prime}_{\pm}$ evolve as $\beta$ traverses the GBZ ($C_{\beta}$) in the anti-clockwise direction.
 This behavior is illustrated in Fig.~\ref{fig:5}(a) and \ref{fig:5}(b), which depict the trajectories of $R^{\prime}_+$ and $R^{\prime}_-$ corresponding to the GBZs shown in Figs.~\ref{fig:3}(c) and \ref{fig:3}(d).
 Notably, in both cases, the loops encircle the origin, indicating the presence of a topological phase, consistent with the open boundary spectra displayed in Fig.~\ref{fig:2}(a).
 Further, in both the figures, \( R_+ \) rotates clockwise while \( R_- \) rotates counterclockwise, resulting in a finite value of \( \mathcal{W} \) due to the negative sign in Eq.~(\ref{Eq:23}).
 Notably, the loop traced by \( R_+ \) is larger than that of \( R_- \) in Fig.~\ref{fig:5}(a), whereas in Fig.~\ref{fig:5}(b), the situation is reversed, that is the \( R_- \) loop is larger than the \( R_+ \) loop.
 While this approach confirms the existence of a topological phase, it does not distinguish whether the edge modes correspond to zero modes, $\pi$ modes, or a combination of both.
-Furthermore, simply counting the number of times these $R$-vectors wind around the origin does not yield the correct number of edge states, particularly when both zero and $\pi$ modes coexist.
+Furthermore, simply counting the number of how many times these $R$-vectors wind around the origin does not yield the correct number of edge states, particularly when both zero and $\pi$ modes coexist.
 To address this limitation and accurately enumerate the distinct edge states, it becomes essential to employ a pair of invariants, which we derive using the concept of \textit{symmetric time frames} \cite{AsbothObuse2013,Asboth2014}.
-To begin with, it is useful to remember that Floquet eigenstates correspond to the eigenstates of the stroboscopic time evolution operator, $\hat{U}(T)$, which evolves the system over one complete period, and is defined as,
+To begin with, it is useful to remember that Floquet eigenstates correspond to the eigenstates of the stroboscopic time evolution operator, $\hat{U}(T)$, which evolves the system over one complete period.
+Interestingly, the symmetry properties of the effective Hamiltonian, $H_{\text{eff}}$ obtained from the stroboscopic evolution can depend on the chosen time frame within a period.
+Moreover, if we identify $t=T/2$ as a time reversal symmetric point then the entire cycle can be symmetrically divided into two parts.
+Let $F$ and $G$ denote the time evolution of the first and second part of the cycle respectively, that is,